yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 The outline of the combined protocol is as follow ({{fig-endtoend}}):

 - NDC sends an order Order1 for the delegated identifier to IdO;
-- IdO creates an Order1 resource in state "ready" with a "finalize" URL;
+- IdO creates an Order1 resource in state `ready` with a `finalize` URL;
 - NDC immediately sends a finalize request (which includes the CSR) to the IdO;
 - IdO verifies the CSR according to the agreed upon CSR template;
-- If the CSR verification fails, Order1 is moved to an "invalid" state and everything stops;
+- If the CSR verification fails, Order1 is moved to an `invalid` state and everything stops;
-- If the CSR verification is successful, IdO moves  Order1 to state "processing", and sends a new Order2 (using its own account) for the delegated identifier to the ACME STAR CA;
+- If the CSR verification is successful, IdO moves  Order1 to state `processing`, and sends a new Order2 (using its own account) for the delegated identifier to the ACME STAR CA;
-- If the ACME STAR protocol fails, Order2 moves to "invalid" and the same state is reflected in the NDC Order;
+- If the ACME STAR protocol fails, Order2 moves to `invalid` and the same state is reflected in the NDC Order;
-- If the ACME STAR run is successful (i.e., Order2 is "valid"), IdO copies the "star-certificate" URL from Order2 to Order1 and moves its state to "valid".
+- If the ACME STAR run is successful (i.e., Order2 is `valid`), IdO copies the `star-certificate` URL from Order2 to Order1 and moves its state to `valid`.

 The NDC can now download, install and use the short-term certificate bearing the name delegated by the IdO.
-This sequence of actions is repeated until the STAR certificate expires or the IdO decides to cancel the automatic renewal process with the ACME STAR CA.
+This can continue until the STAR certificate expires or the IdO decides to cancel the automatic renewal process with the ACME STAR CA.

 Note that, because the identity validation is suppressed, the NDC sends the finalize request, including the CSR, to the IdO immediately after Order1 has